TBD9rain/quick_ref/git.md

 ```
 git push [--recurse-submodule=check]
 ```
-The option `--recurse-submodule=check` checks whether the submodules has pushed to remote.
+The option `--recurse-submodule=check` checks whether the submodules has been pushed to remote.

 ## Submodule iteration

-To iterate commands in submodules:
+To iteratively execute commands in submodules:
 ```
 git submodule foreach '<git_command>'
 ```